nextflow-io/nextflow/docs/executor.md

 The `flux` executor allows you to run your pipeline script using the [Flux Framework](https://flux-framework.org).

-Nextflow manages each process as a separate job that is submitted to the cluster by using the `flux mini submit` command.
+Nextflow submits each process to the cluster as a separate job using the `flux submit` command.

 To enable the Flux executor, set `process.executor = 'flux'` in the `nextflow.config` file.